return/haiku-doc-buildscript/README.md

 haiku-doc-buildscript
 =====================

-Auto-generated build script for the Haiku API
+A very simple build script to automate docset generation for the Haiku API.
+(Haiku Book).